EVOLUTION OF LAND PLANTS (UNDER CONSTRUCTION)

 MARCHANTIOPHYTA / LIVERWORTS

-Gametophyte thalloid (leafy), each gametophyte developing from a single spore; rhizoids unicellular; cells with distinctive, membrane-surrounded oil bodies; cell walls with relatively little cellulose; sporangium with a bulbous foot, seta evanescent, forming by cell elongation after the sporangium develops; sporangium lacking a columella, opening by four slits; elaters +, unicellular; mitosis with polar organizers as MTOCs; meiosis variable, (sporogenesis multiplastidic), (sporocytes lacking lobing - Marchantia, etc.), spore walls with more or less continuous parallel lamellae at maturity (Wellman et al. 2003).
+Gametophyte thalloid, apical cell wedge- or lens-shaped; rhizoids unicellular, smooth, living (pegged, dead); perforate water conducting cells +; distinctive, membrane-surrounded oil bodies + (absent); cell walls with relatively little cellulose; sporangium with a bulbous foot, seta evanescent, forming by cell elongation after the sporangium develops; sporangium lacking a columella, opening by four slits; endothecial cells producing archesporial tissue alone; elaters +, unicellular; mitosis with polar organizers as MTOCs; meiosis variable, (sporogenesis multiplastidic), (sporocytes lacking lobing - Marchantia, etc.), spore walls with more or less continuous parallel lamellae at maturity (Wellman et al. 2003).

 Evolution.
 Divergence and Distribution.
-Heinrichs et al. (2007) discuss the evolution of the ca 4,500 species of leafy liverworts, suggesting possible divergence times for the clades, and Wilson et al. (2007a, b) discuss the diversification of Lejeuneaceae in particular.
-Porellales and Jungermanniales, both leafy liverworts epiphytic on bark and leaves of flowering plants, may have diversified since the evolution of angiosperms (Ahonen et al. 2003; Forrest & Crandall-Stotler 2004), indeed, although many liverwort families had diverged by the end of the Cretaceous, there was considerable diversification within them in the Tertiary (Cooper et al. 2012; again, c.f. dates with those in Newton et al. 2007 and Heinrichs et al. 2007, which can be quite dramatically older or younger).
+Heinrichs et al. (2007) discussed the evolution of the ca 4,500 species of leafy liverworts, suggesting possible divergence times for the clades (see also Newton et al. 2007), and Wilson et al. (2007a, b) discuss the diversification of Lejeuneaceae in particular.
+Much of the diversification of Porellales and Jungermanniales, both leafy liverworts epiphytic on bark and leaves of flowering plants, has occured since the evolution of angiosperms (Ahonen et al. 2003; Forrest & Crandall-Stotler 2004), indeed, although many liverwort families had diverged by the end of the Cretaceous, there was considerable diversification within them in the Tertiary (Cooper et al. 2012; again, c.f. dates with those in Newton et al. 2007 and Heinrichs et al. 2007, which can be quite dramatically older or younger, although the overall conclusions are similar).

 Blasia fixes nitrogen by virtue of of its association with Nostoc (Rai et al. 2000).